j-d-ha/VSCode-Dark-Plus/README.md

 <!-- Plugin description -->

-This is a dark theme based off of the VSCode Dark+ theme for Jetbrains IDEs.
+This is a dark theme based off of the VSCode Dark+ theme for JetBrains IDEs.

 <!-- Plugin description end -->